 Key Performance Indicators (KPIs) and Why They're Important

-Key performance indicators (commonly referred to as KPIs) form an important part of the information required to determine (and explain) how a company will progress forward to meet its business and marketing goals.
+Key performance indicators (KPIs) form an important part of the information required to determine and explain how a company will progress to meet its business and marketing goals.
 KPIs help organizations understand if the company is headed in the right direction—and if not, where it needs to divert its attention.
-No matter what it measures, the goal of a KPI is to improve the health of an organization.
-It's important that anyone working in marketing understand exactly what constitutes a KPI.
+No matter what it measures, a KPI's goal is to improve organizational health.
+Anyone working in marketing needs to understand exactly what constitutes a KPI.

-A key performance indicator is a quantifiable measure a company uses to determine how well it's meeting it's operational and strategic goals.
-This means that different businesses have different KPIs depending on their individual performance criteria or priorities.
+A key performance indicator is a quantifiable measure a company uses to determine how well it's meeting its operational and strategic goals.
+Different businesses have different KPIs depending on their individual performance criteria or priorities.
 That said, the indicators usually follow industry-wide standards.

-The three characteristics of KPIs are the following:
+The three characteristics of KPIs are as follows.
+They are:

 - Quantitative.
-The KPIs can be presented in the form of numbers.
+KPIs can be presented in the form of numbers.

 - Practical.
-The KPIs integrate well with existing company processes.
+KPIs integrate well with existing company processes.

 - Actionable.
-The KPIs can be put into practical application to effect the desired change.
+KPIs can be put into practical application to effect the desired change.

 To be effective, a key performance indicator must be based on legitimate data and must provide context that echoes business objectives.
-The KPIs must also be defined in a way that external factors, beyond the control of a company, cannot interfere with them.
-Another key issue is that KPIs should have a specific time-frame that is divided into key checkpoints for accuracy.
+KPIs must also be defined in such a way that external factors, beyond the control of a company, cannot interfere with them.
+Another key issue is that KPIs should have a specific time frame that is divided into key checkpoints for accuracy.

 An organization’s KPI is not the same as its goal.
 For example, a school may set a goal that all of its students pass a particular course.
-However, instead of using the student's passing grade record to chart the goal, the school uses the failure rate of the students as a KPI to determine its position.
+However, instead of using the students' passing grade records to chart the goal, the school uses the students' failure rate as a KPI to determine its position.
 Another example is a business that chooses to use the percentage of income it receives from its returning customers as its KPI.